peteash10/bugpowder/README.md

 # The BugPowder archive

 From 1988 to the mid 2000s I collected self published comics and zines, mostly from the UK small press comics scenes but also from across the world.
 I ran a review zine, TRS, and a mail order distro, BugPowder, which meant people sent me unsollicited copies of their zines for review or sale.
-I drifted away from the scene in the 2000s but kept all the zines and in 2024, while signed off work with Long-Covid-related stuff, decided to start scanning them, opening the first box and taking whatever's on the top.
+I drifted away from the scene in the 2000s but kept all the zines.

+In 2024, while signed off work with Long-Covid-related stuff, I decided to start scanning them, opening the first box and starting from the top.
+This page records my progress.

+Pete Ashton

 ## Info
 - [Blog post introducing the project.](https://72.peteashton.com/scanning-the-bugpowder-archive/)